Telemedico gets $6.6M to grow the reach of its digital health SaaS – TechCrunch

 Pawel Sieczkiewicz, founder and CEO at Telemedico, says it’s fielding over 100,000 consultations per month at this stage — and is projecting that to increase to 250,000 by the end of 2021.

-The platform has been used by more than 900,000 patients to date.
-While more than 600 doctors currently provide remote consultations for Telemedico.
+The platform has been used by more than 900,000 patients to date, while more than 600 doctors currently provide remote consultations for Telemedico.

-Services its platform offers include consultations with a doctor via chat, video, telephone; AI-triaging and coordination; and booking of in-person visits and blood testing.
+Services its platform offers include consultations with a doctor via chat, video or telephone; AI-triaging and coordination; and booking of in-person visits and blood testing.

-The business has been growing 3x YoY since 2018, per Sieczkiewicz, who says it has carried out more than 2.5 million appointments in total to-date, spanning 10 languages.
+The business has been growing 3x YoY since 2018, per Sieczkiewicz, who says it has carried out more than 2.5 million appointments in total to date, spanning 10 languages.

 It’s expecting to double the size of its (60-strong) team this year, he adds.

-The Series A funding will be put towards international expansion — including eyeing potential growth opportunities in LatAm.
+The Series A funding will be put toward international expansion — including eyeing potential growth opportunities in LatAm.

 Expanding supported languages is part of that plan.
-(Currently it supports consultations in English, Spanish, Polish, Czech, Russian, Ukrainian, Serbian, Portuguese, Turkish, Arabic; languages it’ll be adding next are: Italian, French, Greek, German, and Romanian.)
+(Currently it supports consultations in English, Spanish, Polish, Czech, Russian, Ukrainian, Serbian, Portuguese, Turkish and Arabic; languages it’ll be adding next are: Italian, French, Greek, German and Romanian.)

 Telemedico’s best markets to date are Poland and Spain, per Sieczkiewicz, who says it’s active in 14 markets in total.

-“We aim to increase our presence on the markets where we are already active: Spain, Russia, Portugal, Turkey, and launch on new markets, with new languages — mainly EU Countries, like France, Germany, Greece, Italy, and Romania,” he adds.
+“We aim to increase our presence on the markets where we are already active: Spain, Russia, Portugal, Turkey, and launch on new markets, with new languages — mainly EU Countries, like France, Germany, Greece, Italy and Romania,” he adds.

-While there’s a lot of activity in the telehealth space, Telemedico bills itself as one of the only ‘plug and play’ platforms for insurance companies — offering a whitelabel service geared towards a sector that Sieczkiewicz argues may not want to relinquish so much control to brasher, brand-building ‘digital first’ competitors.
+While there’s a lot of activity in the telehealth space, Telemedico bills itself as one of the only “plug and play” platforms for insurance companies — offering a white-label service geared toward a sector that Sieczkiewicz argues may not want to relinquish so much control to brasher, brand-building “digital first” competitors.

 “We provide our enterprise customers with a platform they can customise to meet their needs and a network of over 600 doctors who speak 10 languages that they can mix with their own network,” he tells TechCrunch.
 “We help our customers strengthen their value chain, so they can stand up against digital-first insurance companies who have been emerging for the last couple of years.

-“The top three competitors are Babylon Health, KRY, and Pushdoctor.
+“The top three competitors are Babylon Health, KRY and Pushdoctor.
 They represent a B2C approach, with a strong local presence.
 They are also building strong brand awareness around the service, and force insurance companies to let their customers leave their ecosystem.
 From the feedback that we receive from insurance companies, this isn’t their favourite way of organizing the patient flow.”

 “One major drawback for insurers using the Babylon-style setup is that in the future, Babylon might be able to begin offering insurance cover directly to consumers, cutting out the original insurance companies themselves — similar to how digital-first insurance companies like Oscar Health operate,” he adds.